Pemberton Mill: Aftermath

 The disaster was determined to have been caused by a number of preventable factors.
 Ignoring already questionable load limits, extra textile machinery had been crowded into the upper floors of the factory.
 Investigators also discovered substandard construction.
 The brick walls were improperly mortared and supported.
 The iron columns supporting the floors were cheap and brittle but had been installed nonetheless.

 In the wake of the disaster, area ministers delivered "sermons on God's inscrutable wrath" but it was apparent that blame lay in the manner in which the factory was built and operated.
 The Scientific American wrote, "...there is now no doubt that the fall of the building was owing to the most gross negligence and want of fidelity in casting the columns."
 The tragedy became a rallying point to improve safety standards in industrial workplaces.
 It also inspired the popular sketch "The Tenth of January" by author Elizabeth Stuart Phelps Ward.

+Abraham Lincoln visited Lawrence and the Pemberton Mill site on March 2, 1860, discussed in a letter to his wife Mary Lincoln.
+He visited Lawrence after giving a campaign speech in Manchester, New Hampshire as part of a campaign tour with his sons.
+Lincoln stayed in Lawrence for four hours before leaving by train for Exeter, New Hampshire.

 David Nevins, Sr. bought out his partner and rebuilt the mill.
 After his death it passed to his sons, David Nevins, Jr. and Henry Cotton Nevins.

 In 1922, the rebuilt mill was one of the Lawrence mills temporarily shut down during the New England Textile Strike, which was sparked by an attempted wage cut.